Relevant to candidates sitting Performance Management from September 2016

 Budgeting is an important aspect of many accountants’ lives.
 The syllabus explores different budgeting techniques and the problems inherent in them.
 The behavioural aspects of budgeting are important for accountants to understand, and the syllabus includes consideration of the way individuals might react to a budget.
 Abuse of the budgeting environment is common and damages businesses more than is often realised.
 Candidates need to appreciate the problems inherent in budgeting and must be able to suggest how these problems can be overcome.

-Standard costing and variances are included in Section C. All of the variances previously examined in F2 are assumed knowledge here and, while these basic variances would not be expected to be the basis of a complete question in Section B or C, their inclusion in either part of a Section B or C question or as a Section A question would be reasonable.
+Standard costing and variances are included in Section C. All of the variances previously examined in MA are assumed knowledge here and, while these basic variances would not be expected to be the basis of a complete question in Section B or C, their inclusion in either part of a Section B or C question or as a Section A question would be reasonable.

 Syllabus area D

 The syllabus concludes with management information systems and performance measurement and control.
 This is the core of the syllabus.
 Accountants need to understand how a business should be managed and controlled and how information systems can support this.
 They should appreciate the importance of both financial and non-financial performance measures in management.
-Hence, the syllabus explicitly states in D4c that candidates may be required to ‘analyse past performance and suggest ways for improving financial and non-financial performance’, although this skill was assumed previously in F5 anyway.
+Hence, the syllabus explicitly states in D4c that candidates may be required to ‘analyse past performance and suggest ways for improving financial and non-financial performance’, although this skill was assumed previously in PM anyway.

 The requirements in subsection 5 of Section D reflect that accountants should also appreciate the difficulty of assessing performance in a divisionalised business, and the problems caused by failing to consider external influences on performance.
 This section therefore leads very directly to Advanced Performance Management.

 It can be concluded that Section D is potentially the most important section of the Performance Management syllabus.
-As the relational diagram illustrates (see the Syllabus on the ACCA website), all other aspects of the syllabus lead to this area.
+As the relational diagram illustrates (see the syllabus on the ACCA website), all other aspects of the syllabus lead to this area.
 The point is that this is a performance management exam and not a pure management accounting exam.
 Students must understand this and prepare accordingly.